 1977 Enrolments at Regency Park Centre had now reached 242 children.

 1986 Visits to children in country South Australia were re-established through the introduction of a comprehensive regional Outreach Program.

 1988 A number of residential options were developed for children, including the use of foster families and community homes.

-1989 CCA celebrated its Golden Jubilee Year.
-At that time, the Association employed 329 staff, providing services to 196 day students and 516 children attending outpatient-style clinics as well as supporting 118 families in their homes, 158 clients in employment and training programs, and 24 people in independent living arrangements.
+1989 The celebration of CCA's Golden Jubilee Year reinforced the integral role that the Association had played in the South Australian community since its beginning.
+The Association now employed 330 staff, was providing services to 196 day students and had 516 children attending outpatient style clinics at Regency Park.
+In addition, CCA was providing support to 118 families in their homes, 158 clients in employment and training programs and 24 people in independent living arrangements.

 1993 A regional structure for children’s therapy services was developed.
 Services were exchanged with the Spastic Centre of South Australia, resulting in CCA providing therapy for all children with physical disabilities in South Australia.